 Instructions

-Pressure cook the curry: Sprinkle the beef with the kosher salt.
+- Everything in the pot: Sprinkle the beef with the salt.
 Add the beef to the pot, and stir to coat with curry paste.
 Stir in the rest of the can of coconut milk, bamboo shoots, chicken stock, fish sauce, and soy sauce.
-Lock the lid and pressure cook on high pressure for 12 minutes in an electric PC or 10 minutes in a stovetop PC.
-Let the pressure come down naturally, about 20 minutes.
+Scrape the bottom of the pot one last time with the flat-edged wooden spoon to make sure nothing is sticking.

-Finish the curry: Remove the lid from the pressure cooker.
+- Finish the curry: Remove the lid from the pressure cooker.
 Stir in the lime juice, then taste the curry for seasoning, adding more soy sauce or fish sauce as needed.
-Ladle the curry into bowls, sprinkle with minced cilantro and basil, and serve with Jasmine rice.
+Ladle the curry into bowls, sprinkle with minced cilantro and basil, and serve with jasmine rice.

 - Prep Time: 15 minutes